johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    > Claim: Example of where AI is already in charge

-Words that are always true and meaningful; "This too, shall pass."
+- Words that are always true and meaningful: "This too, shall pass."

-- "Diversity is protection against ignorance" Diversification not good/stupid if you know what your doing.
-'Just put all your money in the best companies" -Buffet.
+- "Diversity is protection against ignorance"

+  > Diversification not good/stupid if you know what your doing.
+'Just
+  > put all your money in the best companies" -Buffet.
+Diversity is
-   Diversity is an effective hedge if you dont know whats going on, a good way to get average performance.
+  > an effective hedge if you dont know whats going on, a good way to
+  > get average performance.

+- Compassion:
-Compassion: (Claim) Being compassionate is good for your health.
+  > (Claim) Being compassionate is good for your health.
 At the same level of exercising and eating right.
 (Skeptical)

-Importance of Filtering.
-(Especially in today's world) Knowing what, when and how to filter is critical to being productive.
-Knowing what to believe, seeing truth.

-Julius Caesar felt like he hadn't accomplished much (40) compared to Alexander (32)

-Human Intelligence is incredibly useful, but doesn't prevent you from having false beliefs.
+- Human Intelligence is incredibly useful, but doesn't prevent you from having false beliefs.

-That's not what intelligence is for.
+  > That's not what intelligence is for.
 Intelligence is associated with coming up with more convincing bullshit and with being better liars/.
 Not the ability to recognize our own bias.
+Event worse:
-Event worse: There is selection pressure  to be unpredictable.
+  There is selection pressure to be unpredictable.
 A great (easy) way to be unpredictable is to not know yourself.
 Evolution shields us from self-knowledge.
 Minds shrouded in darkness.

-Strange that the American libertarian 2nd Amendment "fire wall" types that are out to protect the constitution have aligned with the candidate that is the biggest threat to the democracy.

-Markus Aurelius on Anger: Not manly to get angry.
-Not natural either.
-Better to be calm and controlled.
-Better to treat people with kindness.
-Dont go around expecting Plato's republic.
-There are obstacles in the path ?
-Go around them.
-Why get angry ?
-Do you thing the world would notice ? or care ?

-Strange how much money is in collecting data, but how little data we collect about ourselves.
+- Strange how much money is in collecting data, but how little data we collect about ourselves.

-Deep Fakes:
+- Deep Fakes:
  - Claim: Now have better quality A/V production than Hollywood
  - How will we be able to tell whats true and false?
     - Could use high-fidelity lie detector tests.
 (Not clear if this is feasible/being looked into)
     - ML can try to authenticate (leads to arms race)
-    - Some form of "water-marking" to guarantee authenticity My thoughts: Did similar issues arise with other media ? eg: faking  quotes in print ?
+    - Some form of "water-marking" to guarantee authenticity
+ - My thoughts: Did similar issues arise with other media ? eg: faking  quotes in print ?
    Will probably fall to content providers/eye-witnesses.

-How smart/plugged-in do you need to be to properly participate in democracy?
-And how do these requirements change with time?
-Claim: (Dan Carlin) the fraction of people that are informed enough to participate today is lower than anytime in the past.

 "Ends justify the means" vs "How you play the game"
 Claim: Not in our interest to have a federal policy on torture.
 (Even if effects, although seems it is not)